Mureisky/Castlevania-3-Redux/README.md

 Bugfix, and slowdown fixes.

-Rebalance characters, and weapons.
+Rebalanced characters, and weapons.

+Alucard better damage, and or new style fireballs both versions.

+Grant Japanese version with slightly weaker daggers.

+Sypha slightly more balanced magic damage.

+Axe Rondo of Blood damage for Trevor.

+Daggers better damage except Japanese Grant.

+Fire Spell speed fix.

+Holy Water slightly rebalanced.

+Ice Spell can damage all monsters including bosses.

+Lightning spell delay fix, and increase range for lightning orbs.

+Rebalanced version for Akumajou Densetsu.

+Easier mode for Castlevania 3.

-Curse of the Moon subweapon lanterns.
+Curse of the Moon Subweapon Lanterns.

 Rondo of Blood drop old subweapon on new pickup US only.

 Alucard attack on stairs bugfix US only.